Mantario Trail: Hiking the Trail

 Well worn trail and trail marker.

 The south trailhead is north of Westhawk Lake and just to the east of Caddy Lake.
 The north trailhead is on the north side of Big Whiteshell Lake.
 There is parking available at both trailheads, although the lot at the south trailhead is considerably larger.
 As of yet there are no businesses that offer shuttle service between trailheads.
 Waterproof and tearproof maps are available from several sources, including Manitoba Conservation.
 There are organizations that offer guided hiking trips on the Mantario Trail, if needed.

 Trail Maintenance

 The Manitoba Naturalists Society (MNS) is a volunteer non-profit organization that has stewarded Mantario trail development and maintenance over the years.
 The MNS Outdoor Committee has leaders who offer minimal-cost trips on the trail.

 Mantario Cabin

-Associated with the Mantario Trail is the Mantario Wilderness Cabin a facility located on an island on Mantario Lake and which is stewarded by the MNS Mantario Committee.
+Associated with the Mantario Trail is the Mantario Wilderness Cabin a facility located on an island on Mantario Lake and which is operated by Nature Manitoba.
 The Mantario Wilderness Education program is intended to offer remote wilderness education opportunities in numerous disciplines with reasonably priced 5-day programs through July and August.
 The cabin is accessed by non-motorized means such as canoeing and portaging, hiking, crosscountry skiing or snowshoeing.
 Various trips to the Mantario Cabin are organized by MNS Trip Leaders throughout the year.